Last updated on December 12, 2023

 The name sapphire comes from the Greek word “sappheiros” or the Latin word “saphirus”, both of which mean “blue”.
 Like diamonds, sapphires take millions of years to form, and no two natural sapphires will ever look the same.
 They are formed beneath the earth’s surface under immense pressure and intense heat out of the mineral called corundum (aluminium oxide) which seeps into cracks in igneous or metamorphic rocks.
 Once the liquid cools, it turns into colourless crystals.
 However, when minuscule traces of other minerals (often as little as 1%) mix with corundum, they turn it into various colours such as red, pink, blue, yellow, etc.

 If the transition microelement is iron or titanium, the corundum turns blue, and we get blue sapphires.
 In the case of chromium, the corundum turns red and gives us rubies.
 The other sapphire colours are caused by various mixes and proportions of iron, titanium and chromium.

-Most corundum in nature is heavily included, suitable only for industrial use, while gem-quality corundum is very rare.
-Rough sapphires come in a barrel shape that is tapered at the ends and larger in the centre.
+Most corundum in nature is heavily included and suitable only for industrial use, while gem-quality corundum is very rare.
+Rough sapphires come in a barrel shape, tapered at the ends and larger in the centre.
 Once mined, they can be cut into any shape and used for jewellery manufacturing.

 Sapphire deposits can be found in Madagascar, Sri Lanka, Myanmar, Thailand, China, Australia, Nigeria, Pakistan, Kashmir, Nepal and the United States.
 Depending on the location they come from, sapphires can have different chemical properties and inclusions.
 Gemstones from Kashmir, Burma and Sri Lanka are the most prized due to their high quality and clarity.